yshin1209/InternetOfBioMEMS/README.md

 ### Step 4: Learn how SignalR works!
 [Tutorial: Getting Started with SignalR](http://www.asp.net/signalr)

-### Step 5: Create index.html which can talk to Arduino
+### Step 5: Create index.html, which can talk to both Arduino and Azure

 ``` html
 <!DOCTYPE html>